 My name is Huy Nguyen.
 I’m currently a Front-End Web Developer at the Center for International Development (CID), a think-tank at Harvard University.
 The CID is ranked the 2nd best university think tank and the 5th best international development think tank in the world, according to UPenn's new 2015 Global Think Tank Index.

-In my job, I work closely with visual designers, researchers and project managers to create beautiful interactive web applications to help users easily explore and understand complex economics data sets.
+At the CID, I lead the front-end development of the Atlas of Economic Complexity, a data visualization tool for global trade data and the #1 data source for international development research according to the Guardian.
 Before coming to the CID, I was a Front-End Developer at the data visualization firm Periscopic where I worked on projects for major clients like the US Patents & Trademark Office and the Gates Foundation.

 I'm passionate about software development and set high standards in my works.
 In my code, besides functionality, I always strive for simplicity, efficiency, modularity, maintainability and expressiveness.
 I always keep up with the latest technologies in front-end development.
-I'm a huge fan of React, TypeScript and Webpack.
+I'm a huge fan of React, TypeScript and Webpack, and one day I might just be able to master Haskell.

 I graduated Phi Beta Kappa with a B.A. in Physics from Reed College1 in Portland, OR.
 In my undergraduate thesis, I successfully formulated an algorithm using quantum Monte Carlo to solve an important and challenging model of high-temperature superconductivity and implemented the algorithm to run in parallel on high-performance clusters.
-The thesis was one of the best undergraduate physics research in the US in 2014, and I am the lead author of a journal paper on the topic.
+The thesis was recognized by the American Physical Society one of the best undergraduate physics research in the US in 2014, and I am the lead author of a journal paper on the topic.